MVC Bundle and Minification at Sitecore

 }

-You need to add following config, anyname is fine, Sitecore will grap it.
-Let's say, bundle.config.
-Put the file under, {YourAspnetWebSiteFolder}/App_Config/Include/{PutHere}.
-Or put any location that your site load the Sitecore config.
+You need to add the following config file.
+Any name is fine — Sitecore will pick it up.
+Let's call it bundle.config.
+Put the file under {YourAspnetWebSiteFolder}/App_Config/Include/{PutHere}, or any location where your site loads the Sitecore config.

 ```

 That's it!
-You should be albe to use ASP.NET Bundle & Minification now as
+You should be able to use ASP.NET Bundle & Minification now as follows:

 @Scripts.Render("~/bundles/jquery")